 Caramel Apple Crisp

 Odds are you’ve had apple crisp before, but you wouldn’t believe what a difference it makes when you add caramel to the mix, which has so much more complexity than granulated sugar.
+This Caramel Apple Crisp is the best I’ve had, and it’s very easy to make.

-Did you know that most apples sold year round are 9-12 months old?
-Nothing compares to the local, fresh ones that hit stores in the fall, and I wait all year to make this in the Autumn months.
+Try to find fresh apples – Did you know that most apples sold year round are 9-12 months old?
+They are treated with gas and stored (source: USDA).
+Nothing compares to the local, fresh apples that hit stores in the fall, so try to prioritize truly fresh apples in the fall, especially local ones.

-When the apple crisp comes out of the oven, it’s best to enjoy immediately, with a scoop of vanilla ice cream (never optional) and a good drizzle of homemade caramel sauce.
+When the crisp comes out of the oven, it’s best to enjoy immediately, with a scoop of vanilla ice cream and a good drizzle of caramel sauce.
+In all seriousness though, this is a dessert best enjoyed a la mode.
+If you cannot have dairy, I’ve tried many of the coconut milk and nut milk vanilla ice creams and there are some great options.

 And again, if you don’t know how to make homemade caramel, it’s very doable, I promise.
 I’ve got a full post on Caramel Sauce and it covers all the tips and tricks for doing it.
 No thermometer necessary.